linux-system-roles/logging/design_docs/rsyslog_inputs_outputs_flows.md

 ```

 ## To Do's
-### Input type ovirt
-The input ovirt is made from two inputs (`imfile`, `imtcp`) and the formatting part.
-The target outputs are fixed and no need to be configured by the users in the inventory file.
-(Please correct if this assumption is wrong.)
-Reading the ovirt/defaults/main.yml,
-if the condition `{% if collect_ovirt_vdsm_log or collect_ovirt_engine_log %}` or
-` $syslogtag startswith 'collectd'` is true, the log message is stored in the elasticsearch only. -- [1]
-Otherwise, the logs are stored in the elasticsearch as well as in the local files (by the original rsyslog.conf).
-That is, the code would be changed so that:
-- If the conditions [1] are satisfied, the logs are to be sent to the elasticsearch output only by `call unique_elasticsearch_output_name`.
-- Otherwise, `call unique_elasticsearch_output_name` and `call files`, by which the logs are sent to the both outputs.
-If this change works as expected, we could safely eliminate rsyslog_default and 40-send-targets-only.conf with .send_targets_only that reduces an extra config file.

-There is a test case tests_files_elasticsearch.yml in the tests directory (WARNING: It is not tested with elasticsearch yet.
-It just checks the syntax of the rsyslog config files.)

 ### Input viaq + viaq-k8s
 The input viaq and viaq-k8s are tightly coupled,
 where viaq is made from the `imfile` module call and the viaq formatting; viaq-k8s contains openshift specific code such as the location of the logging and code to get the meta data from kubernetes.